 Osteoarthritis is a chronic and progressive disease characterized by loss of the cartilage that covers and protects the ends of the bones where they meet at a joint.
+Without this protective coating, bone rubs against bone, causing irritation and inflammation.
 The result is pain and stiffness in the joint and often pain in the muscles and ligaments that surround it.

-Osteoarthritis is the leading cause of disability in the United States, affecting more than 22 million adults.
+Osteoarthritis is the leading cause of disability in the United States.
+Nearly equal numbers of women and men have the condition, but women tend to develop symptoms after age 55, about 10 years later than men do.
 It most often affects the hips, knees, spine, and hands.

 The basic components of the exercise prescription are activities that improve flexibility, muscle strength, and endurance.
-Exercise should be individually tailored, to prevent injury and aggravation of the osteoarthritis or other medical conditions.
-That usually means starting with an evaluation by a health professional experienced in the management of osteoarthritis.
+Exercise should be individually tailored, to prevent injury and aggravation of the osteoarthritis.
+That usually means starting with an evaluation by a physician, physical therapist, or other health professional experienced in the management of osteoarthritis.
+The activities your clinician recommends — and his or her advice on how much and how often to exercise — will depend on various factors, including which joints are involved, how severe the pain is, how fit you are, and whether you have other medical conditions.

 Flexibility (range-of-motion) exercises